Autodesk/maya-usd/lib/mayaUsd/nodes/Layer_Saving_Docs.md

 Why doesn't the layer manager have the list of its layers, and can access it directly, at this point?

-*Partial answer*: with the proposed code change, the Layer Manager does keep the list of layers.

-*Speculative answer*: maybe it did not want to assume what the save-stage callback did.
-It wanted to allow the callback to create new layers or even new stages?
+With the latest proposed code change in review, the Layer Manager does keep the list of layers.
+Possibly, it does not want to assume what the save-stage callback vould do.
+It wants to allow the callback to create new layers or even new stages, or modify them in arbitrary ways.

 ### What is the session layer ID problem?